tilmanrassy/emacs-dir-treeview/README.md

 ### The context menu

 A right-click on an node opens the nodes's context menu.
-Alternativly, the context menu can be opened with the `m` key when the point is on a node.
+Alternativly, the context menu can be opened with the `e` key when the point is on a node.
 The menu looks different depending on whether the node is a directory or not:

 #### Non-directory-file:
 ![Context menu for non-directory files](screenshots/050_context_menu_non_directory.png "Context menu for non-directory files")